nguyensjsu/sp21-172-team-d/README.md

 ---

 ### Launch api container only
-Runs the API container and sets the MYSQL_HOST environment variable, which gets picked up by the API's application.properties.
+Runs the API container and sets the MYSQL_HOST environment variable, which gets picked up by the API's `application.properties`.
 Will crash/crashloop if the mysql container isn't running
 ```
 make docker-run
 ```